microsoft/OHDSIonAzure/infra/terraform/bootstrap/README.md

       terraform init # ensure you have initialized the project terraform import azuredevops_project.project "OHDSIonAzure" # Import your existing project assuming your project in ADO is named "OHDSIonAzure"

-      terraform import azuredevops_git_repository.repo OHDSIonAzure/OHDSIonAzure # Import your existing azure devops repo assuming the project is named "OHDSIonAzure" and the repository is anmed "OHDSIonAzure"
+      terraform import azuredevops_git_repository.repo OHDSIonAzure/OHDSIonAzure # Import your existing azure devops repo assuming the project is named "OHDSIonAzure" and the repository is named "OHDSIonAzure"
       ```

     * You can choose which Azure VM to use for your jumpbox.
 For example, you may prefer to use an [Azure Linux VM](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/overview) for your jumpbox, so you can uncomment the resource in the [main.tf](/infra/terraform/bootstrap/main.tf) script.